briankoser/sfc-listeners-guide/episodes/0004-tolkien-vs-lewis-the-ultimate-smackdown.md

 last_listen: 2018-01-25
 recommendation: no
-recommendation_reason: Instead watch the highlights on the [YouTube video](https://www.youtube.com/watch?v=qGIErCzLlfI).
+recommendation_reason: Instead watch the highlights on the <a href="https://www.youtube.com/watch?v=qGIErCzLlfI">YouTube video</a>.
 Ben at least later regrets doing this show in a debate format; both hosts were more focused on winning than on discussion.
 This doesn't make it a bad episode, but it could have been better.
 archivist_note:
 ---
 # Opening